MichalMarsalek/nimbochromis/README.md

 # Nimbochromis
 This projects attempts to create a chess engine from scratch.
 My goal is to create an engine that would be able to consistently beat me.
 In the process I'd like to learn Nim and chess programming fundamentals.

 Nimbochromis is a genus of African fish.
 Because of the tradition of naming chess engines after fishes we decided to name the engine after this fish whose name starts with "Nim".

+You can play nimbochromis on [lichess.org](https://lichess.org/@/nimbochromis) when it's online.

 ## Engine design choices
 Most of the tricks used come from [Chess programming wiki](chessprogramming.org).